Comparing Driven Brands (NASDAQ:DRVN) and SunCar Technology Group (NASDAQ:SDA)

 |N/A

-SunCar Technology Group has lower revenue, but higher earnings than Driven Brands.
+SunCar Technology Group has higher earnings, but lower revenue than Driven Brands.

-Driven Brands has a beta of 1.19, indicating that its share price is 19% more volatile than the S&P 500.
-Comparatively, SunCar Technology Group has a beta of -0.15, indicating that its share price is 115% less volatile than the S&P 500.

 Profitability

-This table compares Driven Brands and SunCar Technology Group’s net margins, return on equity and return on assets.
+This table compares SunCar Technology Group and Driven Brands’ net margins, return on equity and return on assets.

 |Net Margins